Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 A matchday six victory over Gladbach saw them qualify for the knockout stages, with results elsewhere meaning they also finished top of their group.

-Back-to-back league victories away to Sevilla and then against Atletico Madrid, meanwhile, have put them firmly back in the Spainish title race.
+Back-to-back league victories away to Sevilla and then against Atletico Madrid, meanwhile, have put them firmly back in the Spanish title race.

-In the last 16 they have been paird with Atalanta, who were one of the surprise packages of last season’s Champions League, reaching the quarter-finals.
+In the last 16 they have been paired with Atalanta, who were one of the surprise packages of last season’s Champions League, reaching the quarter-finals.

 But there is tension between coach Gian Piero Gasperini and some of his players including attacking supremo Papu Gomez, which is threatening to derail the Serie A club's campaign.